');

 About Cedar City, UT

-Cedar City is a mid-sized city in Utah with a population of 37,202 residents.
-The median household income is $63,789 per year, which is near the national average.
-The median age in Cedar City is 26.5 years.
+Cedar City is a mid-sized city located in Utah with a population of 37,202 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $63,789 per year, which is 15% below the national median of $75,149.
+The median age of 26.5 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Cedar City Ranks in Utah